Colloquium on scientific and fundamental aspects of Galileo

 – Scientific applications in meteorology, geodesy, geophysics, space physics, oceanography, land surface and ecosystem studies, using either direct or reflected signals, differential measurements, phase measurements, radio occultation measurements, using receivers placed on the ground, in aircraft or on satellites.

-- Scientific developments in physics, dealing with future GNSS, particularly in testing fundamental laws in astronomy and in quantum communication.
-Relativistic reference frames and relativistic positioning will be addressed.
+– Scientific developments in physics, dealing with future GNSS, particularly in testing fundamental laws in astronomy and in quantum communication.
+Relativistic reference frames and relativistic positioning will be addressed (in particular also taking into account the scientific opportunities in tracking the first two Galileo Full Operational Capability satellites in their elliptical orbits).

 – Aspects of metrology such as reference frames, onboard and ground clocks, and precise orbit determination.

-- Scientific aspects of satellite navigation and positioning such as signal propagation, tropospheric and ionospheric corrections and the means to model and mitigate multipath and interference.
+– Scientific aspects of satellite navigation and positioning such as signal propagation, tropospheric and ionospheric corrections and the means to model and mitigate multipaths and interference.

-The various possibilities to use navigation satellites such as Galileo for scientific purposes will be reviewed and the use of scientific applications to contribute to make the most of the present systems and define their evolution will be scrutinised.
+The various possibilities to use navigation satellites such as Galileo for scientific purposes will be reviewed and the contribution of scientific applications to making the most of the present systems and defining their evolution will be scrutinised.

-Online submission of abstracts is open until 14 June 2013 through the colloquium website, where other detailed information is also available.
+Interested in contributing a paper?
+Online submission of abstracts is open until 15 May through the colloquium website, where other details of the event can also be found.